EshaKhot13/Spotify_Wrapped_SQL/README.md

 Ever wondered what your Spotify Wrapped *didn't* tell you?

-This project is a **SQL-powered deep dive** into my 2024 Spotify streaming habits — based on over **20,000 rows** of listening data from March 2024 to May 2025.
+This project is a **SQL-powered deep dive** into my 2024 Spotify streaming habits, based on over **20,000 rows** of listening data from March 2024 to May 2025.

 Unlike the official Spotify Wrapped, which offers a polished summary, this analysis goes **under the hood** using raw data and SQL queries to uncover:

 - 🔁 My **most repeated songs** (even across distinct days)
 - 🎤 Artists I came back to **month after month**
-- ☀️ **Seasonal favorites** — what I listened to most in summer vs. winter
+- ☀️ **Seasonal favorites**: what I listened to most in summer vs. winter
 - ⏱️ Total time spent listening
 - 📅 Most music-filled days of the year
 - ⏭️ How often I skipped tracks (played < 30 seconds)

-By transforming JSON data into a relational table and running custom SQL queries, I was able to build my own version of Wrapped — with way more flexibility and **personalized insights Spotify never shows you**.
+By transforming JSON data into a relational table and running custom SQL queries, I was able to build my own version of Wrapped, with way more flexibility and **personalized insights Spotify never shows you**.

-Whether you’re into analytics, music, or both — this project shows what’s possible when you combine raw listening data with the power of SQL.
+Whether you’re into analytics, music, or both, this project shows what’s possible when you combine raw listening data with the power of SQL.

 ---